 You own your flight data

-Set permissions for different users
+Set viewing permissions for different users

 Unlimited two-way communication directly with pilots and crew